bitovi/academy/src/react-vite/04-components/components.md

 You can think of components as fancy functions.

-While you shouldn’t do the following, you could:
+While you can't actually do the following, this is functionally similar to what React is doing for you.

 ```tsx
 import type React from "react";